Countries and regions

 Central Asia is of geostrategic importance to the EU.
 The region represents a bridge to China as well as to Afghanistan and to the Middle East.
 The region is a source of significant energy imports for the EU.

-All five Central Asian countries benefit from favourable access to the EU's market, through the Generalised Scheme of Preferences (Kazakhstan, as an upper middle income level economy, can no longer benefit from this scheme since January 2014).
+Four of the five Central Asian countries benefit from favourable access to the EU's market, through the Generalised Scheme of Preferences (Kazakhstan, as an upper middle income level economy, can no longer benefit from this scheme since January 2014).

 - Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan

 EU trade with Central Asia has grown and the EU is now the main trading partner of the region, accounting for about a third of its overall external trade.
 Nevertheless, total turnover of the EU's trade with Central Asia remains low.